SystemFw/blog/content/staging/paxos-failures.md

   reordered, and arrives again much later, unlocking a storage server that was supposed to stay locked.

-So how do we get around the lack of consistency between `lock` and `unlock`?
+How do we get around the lack of consistency between `lock` and `unlock`?
 The solution is surprising: we just eliminate `unlock` messages.
 However, we now need a way to retry Phase 1 even when a previous attempt has left some storage servers locked.

 This is the fourth big idea in Paxos: _lock stealing_.

-Essentially, the lock state for each storage server will no longer be a boolean, but rather a version number, and writers will try to lock at a certain version number `n` by sending a `lock(n)` message.
-The rule will then be that a greater version number can still successfully lock a storage server that's locked at a lower version number, or in other words, that lower-versioned locks can be stolen.
+Instead of a boolean, the lock state on each storage server will be a _version number_, and writers will try to lock at a certain version number `n` by sending a `lock(n)` message.
+The key rule is that a storage server locked at a certain version number can be locked again by a _greater_ version number, or in other words, that lower-versioned locks can be stolen.
+This allows writers to retry Phase 1 with a greater version number if they cannot achieve a quorum.

-So, a writer will try and achieve a quorum of `locked(n)`, and if it fails, it will retry with a greater `n`.

-So Phase 1 becomes:
+Phase 1 becomes:
 - A writer selects a version number `n`, and it sends `lock(n)` to a majority of storage servers.
 - When a storage server receives `lock(n)`, it replies with